Our role as a water regulator: compliance approach and principles

-Our role is to ensure that water is managed fairly and responsibly, to make best use of our water resources by delivering sustainable, safe, secure and affordable water to all Queenslanders - today and tomorrow.
+Our role is to ensure that water is managed fairly and responsibly and to make best use of our water resources by delivering sustainable, safe, secure and affordable water to all Queenslanders for today and tomorrow.

 To achieve this, our department administers a range of laws that govern how water resources are accessed and used.
 This includes:

 - Water Supply (Safety and Reliability) Act 2008

 One of our most important functions is to ensure everyone complies with these laws.
 A healthy, economically sustainable water market relies on a well regulated resource.
 Our regulatory approach gives Queenslanders confidence that our resources are being managed fairly and responsibly.

 We approach compliance by guiding, informing, enabling, monitoring and enforcing.

 We try to engage early to help people comply with the legislation.

 We aim to promote voluntary compliance through a range of educational activities aimed at building the capacity and capability of the community, including:

 - providing information, resources and tools to be clear about the obligations for our regulated water community